qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 At the top of the chart builder, there are 3 fields: *Category, Values,* and *Distribution*.
 In these fields, you can drag and drop columns from your data panel located on the left side.
 In the middle section, you can set the title and a description for the chart.
-Finally, Box & Whiskers will be displayed on the canvas once at least one dataset column is dropped as a category field or value.
+Finally, Box & Whisker will be displayed on the canvas once at least one dataset column is dropped as a category field or value.

 ![7_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/7_ct.png#thumbnail)